Rage Against the Machine: 1991–1992: Early years

 In 1991, following the break-up of guitarist Tom Morello's former band Lock Up, former Lock Up drummer Jon Knox encouraged Tim Commerford and Zack de la Rocha to jam with Morello as he was looking to start a new group.
 Morello soon contacted Brad Wilk, who had unsuccessfully auditioned for both Lock Up and the band that would later become Pearl Jam.
 This lineup named themselves Rage Against the Machine, after a song De la Rocha had written for his former underground hardcore punk band Inside Out (also to be the title of the unrecorded Inside Out full-length album).
-Record label owner and zine publisher Kent McClard, with whom Inside Out was associated, coined the phrase "rage against the machine" in a 1989 article in his zine No Answers.
+Kent McClard, a zine publisher who was associated with Inside Out, used the phrase "rage against the machine" in a 1989 article in his zine No Answers.

 The blueprint for the group's major-label debut album and demo tape Rage Against the Machine was laid on a twelve-song self-released cassette, the cover image of which featured newspaper clippings of the stock market section with a single match taped to the inlay card.
 Not all 12 songs made it onto the final album—two were eventually included as B-sides, while three others never saw an official release.
 Several record labels expressed interest, and the band eventually signed with Epic Records.
 Morello said, "Epic agreed to everything we asked—and they've followed through ...
-We never saw a[n] [ideological] conflict as long as we maintained creative control."
+We never saw an ideological conflict as long as we maintained creative control."